-- Mandatorily at fair value through profit or loss; or - > Designated as of fair value through other comprehensive income.
+- Mandatorily at fair value through profit or loss; or - Designated as at fair value through other comprehensive income.
 (This designation is not available to equity instruments which are held for trading or which are contingent consideration in a business combination).